fluecker/Database/README.md

 require_once 'vendor/autoload.php';
 ```

-First you must configure the class.
-As explained above.
+First you have to configure the class as explained above.
-The class comes with Singleton functionality
+The class contains Singleton functionality

-You can use it as variable like this:
+This way it can be used as variable:

 ```php
 <?php